SystemsApproach/ops/lifecycle.rst

 cellular networks, but is being repurposed to support private 4G/5G in enterprises.

-While it is true such state could be managed in a GitHub repo, the idea of configuration management by pull request is overly simplistic.
+While it is true such state could be managed in a Git repository, the idea of configuration management by pull request is overly simplistic.
 There are both low-level (implementation-centric) and high-level (application-centric) variables; in other words, it is